shaloo/docs.arcana/docs/migration/beta_auth_v0.3.0_migration.md

 * All blockchain transaction activity is no longer available as a tab in the main Arcana wallet main screen.
 Refer to the newly added combined notification screen in the Arcana wallet.

+### Developer Dashboard

+* There were some breaking changes in the registered application database schema.
+If you were already using older version of the Auth SDK, you need to re-register and configure your application again.
+Your application **App Address** will change as a result of re-registration.
+Make sure you use the new **App Address** while integrating with the Auth SDK.

 ### Auth SDK

 <img src="/img/icons/i_an_authsdk_light.png#only-light" alt="Auth SDK icon" width="50" />
 <img src="/img/icons/i_an_authsdk_dark.png#only-dark" alt="Auth SDK icon" width="50" />

 * There is no usage change in the Auth SDK in this release.
+* After re-registering your app, the dashboard will assign a new **App Address**.
+You need to use this during integration with the Auth SDK.

 ## What's New?